RoboCop (character): 1987 costume

 Once completed, Weller tried on the costume.
 It took around 1.5 hours to put the outfit on.
 Weller was immediately frustrated because the costume was too cumbersome for him to move as he had practiced.
 Bottin spent 10 hours adjusting the outfit to help alleviate Weller's concerns.
 Weller's training with Mona Yakim had developed a liquid-movement style with a stiff staccato end but this was no longer possible.
 He also struggled to see through the thin helmet visor and interact or grab while wearing the gloves.
 After several days of struggle, Yakim was called to the set and helped Weller develop a slower, more deliberate movement style.
 Weller's experience in the outfit was made worse by warm weather, causing him to lose up to 3 lb in sweat per day.
 The lower body of the outfit could not be worn in vehicles because it could not fit.
-By the end of filming, the process of getting Weller into costume had been refined down to 90 minutes.

 When RoboCop removes his helmet, a trick drill with a hollow shaft makes it appear that lengthy screws are emerging from his head.
 Dupuis and Mixon applied Weller's prosthetics once RoboCop's face is revealed.
 A fiberglass skull was fitted to the back of his head and blended with rubber prosthetics into Weller's skin.
 The process took between 6 and 8 hours and lasted 5 hours before the rubber began to fail.
 The pair found the process difficult because Weller's smooth skin could not conceal seams between real and false skin.
 Stuntman Russell Towery served as Weller's stunt double; he walked through the flames of the exploded gas station and was injured by an explosive during the first fight between RoboCop and ED-209 in OCP that threw him across the hallway.
 A 9 in stop motion RoboCop figure was used once during the same scene, to show RoboCop making ED-209 shoot its own arm.

 A Beretta 93R, modified by Randy Moore, was used for RoboCop's Auto-9 gun.
-The gun was adjusted to allow it to fire blanks, the barrel was extended and the grips made larger, and vents were cut into the side to create a multi-directional burst of fire with every three-shot burst.
+The gun was adjusted to allow it to fire blanks, the barrel was extended, and the grips made larger, and vents were cut into the side to create a multi-directional burst of fire with every three-shot burst.
 RoboCop's leg holster was made using a leg mold and cable-controlled by three operators, and three separate arms were made for different functions: an articulated, cable-controlled arm shown moving during RoboCop's creation; one with a spring-loaded spike attached to a metal frame and held near Weller when RoboCop accesses the police database; and one built like a battering-ram to smash a television screen in Murphy's home.